 With different styles and sizes of logo designs in the market, negative space logos are climbing on the trends list these days.

 People recognize these types of logos even from afar.
-People like simple things nowadays, and these logos are a huge hit among them.
+People like simple things nowadays, and accomplished logo design companies tend to deliver.

 Many companies have caught wind of this trend.
 They have started to adopt this concept to their logos with varying degrees of success.